shinyford/nowplaying/README.md

 final bool hasShownPermissions = await NowPlaying.instance.requestPermissions();
 ```

-If you really need to show the permissions page a second time, probably after gently explainging to the user why, you can `force` it open:
+If you really need to show the permissions page a second time, probably after gently explaining to the user why, you can `force` it open:

 ```dart
 if (!hasShownPermissions) {